-Initially, SCE set the activation threshold at the FPI of 12.
-Starting on September 1, 2021, SCE raised the FPI to 13 for most areas and most events based on a risk analysis of historical fire data.10 Exceptions where the FPI threshold continued to be set at 12 include:
+Initially, SCE set the FPI threshold to 12 for all circuits in SCE's high fire risk areas.
+Starting on Sept.
+1, 2021, SCE raised the FPI to 13 for most areas and most events based on a risk analysis of historical fire data.
+10 Exceptions where the FPI threshold continued to be set at 12 include:

-- Fire Climate Zone 1 (FCZ1) (Coastal region) The threshold for FCZ1 is staying at 12 because probability calculations indicated a significantly higher ignition risk factor at an FPI threshold of 13 for this FCZ than for the other FCZs (2, 3, 4, 9, and 10). - Geographic Area Coordination Center (GACC) preparedness level of 4 or 5 The GACC coordinates multiple federal and state agencies to track and manage regional fire resources.
-It provides a daily fire preparedness level on a score of 1-5.
-A high score signals that there could be resource issues in responding to a fire. - Circuits located in an active Fire Science Area of Concern (AOC) AOCs are areas within FCZs that are at high risk for fire with significant community impact.
-This designation is based on factors that are common to FPI as well as egress, fire history, and fire consequence.
-Further details about AOCs can be found in SCE's Wildfire Mitigation Plan.11
+- Fire Climate Zone 1 (FCZ1) (Coastal region) The threshold for FCZ1 is staying at 12 because probability calculations indicated a significantly higher ignition risk factor at an FPI threshold of 13 for this FCZ than for the other FCZs (2, 3, 4, 9 and 10).
+(Figure 2) - Geographic Area Coordination Center (GACC) preparedness level of 4 or 5 The GACC coordinates multiple federal, state, and regional fire suppression resources.
+It provides daily fire preparedness levels on a scale of 1-5.
+A high score signals that there is significant resource drawdown which could negatively impact fire response. - Circuits located in an active Fire Science Area of Concern (AOC) AOCs are areas within FCZs that are at high risk for fire with significant community impact.
+This designation is based on factors that are part of FPI, as well as egress, fire history and fire consequence.
+Further details about AOCs can be found in SCE's Wildfire Mitigation Plan. .11